oscarjtg/wave-tank/README.md

-# lbmpy
+# Python Wave Tank
+A numerical wave tank in Python.
-Python lattice Boltzmann code
+Uses the lattice Boltzmann method.